-Adhesion, coating, and bonding problems have a tendency to be persistent and resilient, causing frustration and can lead to costly rework, recalls, scrap, production delays, and reputation loss, at worst.
+Adhesion, coating, and bonding problems tend to be persistent and resilient, causing frustration and leading to costly rework, recalls, scrap, production delays, and reputation loss, at worst.
 These problems often require more than manufacturers are currently equipped to handle on their own.

 Adhesion process control is an area that does not have a wealth of solutions or legacy remediation techniques that are truly reliable.
 Also, the fundamental science behind adhesion-based problems is not always fully understood, making it more difficult to get to the root cause.